Effective June 15, 2021

 9. How We Communicate with You

 If you created an account on the Services (or otherwise provided an email address or phone number to us, or otherwise opted-in to receive communications from us), we may send you messages related to the Services, including regarding your account, privacy and security notices, updates and information regarding the Program, including the Learning Services.
-These communications may be sent through SMS, push notifications, email, telephone calls, and postal mail.
-[Note: Standard carrier fees may apply to messages sent to your mobile devices.]
+These communications may be sent through SMS, push notifications, email, telephone calls, and postal mail. [ Note: Standard carrier fees may apply to messages sent to your mobile devices.]
 If you have an account with us, we'll also use your contact information for customer service purposes, or to contact you for legal matters or purposes.
 We may receive a confirmation when you open an email from us if your device supports it.

-If, as a parent/legal guardian of a Student User, you provided contact information to your school, your account ("Parent Account") will be set up by your Student User's teacher or Partner School.
+For Parents, Legal Guardians, or Caregivers.
+If, as a Caregiver of a Student User, you provided contact information to your school, your account ("Parent Account") will be set up by your Student User's teacher or Partner School.
 At the direction of the Partner School, we may send an invitation to you to log in to your Parent Account via the contact information that your Student User's teacher or Partner School provided to us to set up your Parent Account.
 The invitation may be sent via email or SMS text message.
 [Note: Your carrier may charge you fees for text messages.]
 We may also send you informational text messages, including, but not limited to, messages: (1) providing information related to your child's use of the Services; (2) supplying information that you request; or (3) responding to your inquiries regarding your account or use of the Services.
 If, as a parent/legal guardian of a Student User, you provide your telephone number to your Student User's Partner School, you are consenting to Summit Learning (on behalf of and at the direction of your child's Partner School) sending informational text messages related to the Partner School's mission.
 If, as a parent/legal guardian, you would prefer not to receive our communications, you may opt-out using the instructions contained in these communications.

 10. We Are Transparent About Changes